Vision-based Goal-Reaching Control for Mobile Robots Using a Hierarchical Learning Framework: Vision-based RL Motion Planning

 where the exploration parameter $\varepsilon_t$ is decayed exponentially from $\varepsilon_0$ to $\varepsilon_{\text {final }}$ over the training episodes, while a purely greedy policy ( $\varepsilon_t=0$ ) is used at evaluation.
 In addition to reward shaping, two policy-side mechanisms act directly on the angular dynamics near the desired heading and goal.
 When the agent is well aligned and rotates slowly ( $\left|e_t\right|<e_{\mathrm{db}},\left|\omega_t\right|<\omega_{\mathrm{db}}$ ), the angular acceleration is clamped to $a_{\omega, t}=0$, which suppresses small oscillations.
 In a small goal neighborhood ( $\left|e_t\right| \leq e_{\text {lock }}, d_t \leq d_{\text {lock }}$ ), further constraints are applied: during training, a bounded braking command drives $\omega_t$ toward zero within acceleration limits, and during evaluation a hard clamp enforces $\omega_{t+1}=0$ while $v_t$ still follows the selected $a_{v, t}$.
 This corresponds to an MDP with state-dependent action constraints and modified transitions near the goal, used to stabilize the policy and eliminate residual heading wiggles.

 Fig. \ref{asdasdasdgoial} shows the closed-loop RL motion planner, where the environment updates the continuous state from the applied acceleration and goal, which is then discretized into a Markov state.
 This state is fed to an $\varepsilon$-greedy policy with hysteresis and zero-lock shaping to generate the next action.
-In parallel, each transition and its reward are used to update the Q-table via Q-learning or SARSA, and the updated values are fed back to continually refine action selection.
-After training, the learned Q-table provides a policy that selects motion commands for the robot based on its current state and the defined constraints.
+In parallel, each transition and its reward are used to update the Q-table using Q-learning.